Local-global questions for divisibility in commutative algebraic groups: Known affirmative results about the local-global divisibility problem and Cassels' question

-We are going to give an overview of all the results achieved for both Problem 1 and Problem 2 since their formulations.
-We will also describe in which cases some affirmative results to Problem 1 implied affirmative results to Problem 2, thanks to the connection between the two problems, that we explained in the previous sections.
-In the same way, a counterexample to Cassels' question gives a counterexample to the local-global divisibility, but the converse it is not true.
+We are going to give an overview of all the results achieved for Problem 1, Cassels' question and Problem 2 since their formulations.
+We will also describe in which cases some affirmative results to Problem 1 implied affirmative results to Cassels' question and to Problem 2, thanks to the connection between the three problems, that we explained in the previous sections.